 The Sceptre C305B-200UN is an affordable ultrawide gaming monitor yet it features a fast 200Hz refresh rate!
 Here’s everything you need to know about this display.

 The Sceptre C305B monitor is based on a 29.5″ VA (Vertical Alignment) panel with a static contrast ratio of 3,000:1, a peak brightness of 250-nits, 8-bit color depth support, and ~90% sRGB color gamut.

-In comparison to IPS ultrawides, you don’t get as vibrant or accurate colors, but you do get a higher contrast ratio which makes for deeper blacks and a more vivid relation between the brightest and the darkest shades.
+In comparison to IPS ultrawides, you don’t get as vibrant or accurate colors.
+Still, you do get a higher contrast ratio, which makes for deeper blacks and a more vivid relation between the brightest and the darkest shades.

 The colors look good on the Sceptre C305B-200UN nonetheless, it’s more than bright enough under normal viewing conditions, and it’s a real treat when playing content in a dark room where you can really take advantage of the monitor’s high contrast ratio.